MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-client-get-started.md

 ## Step 2: Configure Your IDE

-Once you've [installed R Client](#installrclient), the next step is to configure your favorite R integrated development environment (IDE) to point to the R Client R executable.
+After you've [installed R Client](#installrclient), the next step is to configure your favorite R integrated development environment (IDE) to point to the R Client R executable.
 This way, whenever you execute your R code, you'll do so using R Client and benefit from the proprietary packages installed with R Client.
 R IDE options include [R Tools for Visual Studio](https://msdn.microsoft.com/en-us/library/mt721271.aspx#Anchor_1) (Recommended), RStudio, or any other R development environment.<br>

 #### Set Up RTVS for R Client